flancer32/sample_magelib_demo/docs/common_context.md

 # Execution context

 Library can be used in 3 context:

 * Magento 1
 * Magento 2
 * PHPUnits

 There is [context](../src/Context.php)
-class that provides access to application resources (DB, registry, etc.) in runtime:
+class that provides access to the application ObjectManager in runtime:

     /** @var  $conn Zend_Db_Adapter_Pdo_Mysql */
     $conn = Context::get()->getConnection();